 Information for schools

-Management of Diabetes in Schools Training
+Management of diabetes in schools training

-Mile End Hospital, Education Centre
+Mile End Hospital – Education Centre

-Whipps Cross Hospital –Education Centre
+Whipps Cross Hospital –Medical Education Centre (MEC)

 Whipps Cross University Hospital –